okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

   With MFA enrollment policies, you can create and enforce policies and rules for specific MFA factors and assign groups accordingly.
 Sign-on policies determine the types of authentication challenges end users experience when they sign in to their account.
 MFA enrollment policies are based on a variety of elements, such as location, group definitions, and authentication type.
 See [Create an MFA enrollment policy](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-create-mfa-policy).

-## Enable Okta Identity Engine for your organization
+## Enable Identity Engine for your organization

-To upgrade to Okta Identity Engine, reach out to your account manager.
+To upgrade to Identity Engine, reach out to your account manager.
 If you don't have an account manager, reach out to oie@okta.com for more information.

-* The v1 API continues to work as before until you're ready to use new Okta Identity Engine functionality.
+* The v1 API continues to work as before until you're ready to use new Identity Engine functionality.
 * The existing Okta-hosted Widget continues to work after upgrading your org.
 * Upgrade your SDK as you would normally do with other SDK updates.